dbookstaber/vscode-outline-plus/docs/DEV_NOTES.md

 ### "vsce: command not found"

-Use `npx vsce package` instead, or install globally with `npm install -g @vscode/vsce`.
+Use `npx @vscode/vsce package` or `npm run package` instead.
+Alternatively, install globally with `npm install -g @vscode/vsce`.

+### "code: command not found" or "code is not recognized"

+The `code` command may not be in your PATH.
+Use one of these alternatives:
+1. **Recommended:** Use the VS Code UI to install the extension (Options B or C above)
+2. **Add to PATH during install:** Reinstall VS Code and check "Add to PATH" during installation
+3. **Add to PATH manually:** Add VS Code's `bin` folder to your system PATH environment variable (the location varies by installation type and OS)

 ### Extension doesn't load